kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 | Jaeger | `.internal_url = 'http://jaeger_service_url:16686/jaeger'`<br/> `.use_grpc = false` <hr>                  | `.internal_url = 'http://jaeger_service_url:16685/jaeger'` <br>`.use_grpc = true (Not required: by default)`<br><hr>                                           |
 | Tempo  | <br/>`internal_url = 'http://query_frontend_url:3200'`<br/> `.use_grpc = false`<br/> `.provider = 'tempo'`<br/><hr> | `.internal_url = 'http://query_frontend_url:3200'`<br/> `.grpc_port: 9095` <br/>`.provider: 'tempo'`<br/>`.use_grpc = true (Not required: by default)`<hr> |

-### Tempo tunning
+### Tempo tuning

 Grafana Tempo is a powerful tool, but it can lead to performance issues when not configured correctly.
-The following configuration can lead to OOM issues for simple queries in the frontend-querier component:
+The following configuration can lead to OOM issues for simple queries in the query-frontend component:

 ```yaml
 spec: